multitaskstochasticinterpolant/Code-Multitask-Stochastic-Interpolants/README.md

 This repository contains the code to reproduce some of the numerical experiments displayed in the paper [multitask learning with Stochastic Interpolants](https://arxiv.org/abs/2508.04605).
 More specifically, you can find the notebooks written for the MNIST, $\varphi^4$ and maze experiments.
 Feel free to check out the [website](https://multitaskstochasticinterpolant.github.io/) for visual illustrations!

 The weights of no models are made public; you need to train the neural networks yourself.

-**TO DO: Modify the arxiv paper to add the repo's link**
+If you have problem running the code, don't hesitate to contact me, see below.

 ### Overview